whiteagle3k/prometheus/docs/architecture.md

 ## Overview

-Prometheus is an entity-based AI framework designed around clean architectural principles:
-1. **Entity-driven design** - Autonomous entities with their own identities and behaviors
-2. **Clean separation of concerns** - Core framework + entity implementations
-3. **Dual-model intelligence** - Fast utility model + powerful reasoning model
-4. **Generic core components** - Reusable LocalLLM, router, and memory systems
-5. **English-first system prompts** - Consistent internal language with multilingual responses
+Prometheus is an entity-based AI framework with **Fast LLM routing intelligence** and robust cross-LLM context coordination.
+The architecture provides clean separation between the generic framework core and specific entity implementations, with advanced routing decisions made by a dedicated Fast LLM oracle.

 ## System Architecture